Training and Events

 Intro to QGIS (Vectors) Day

 We will introduce projections and spatial data for beginners.
 We will show how to import and display spatial data with the free open source GIS program QGIS.
 We will show you how to create choropleth maps and explain appropriate methods of visualising spatial data.
 The course will explain what projections are and why they are important when drawing your map.
 We will cover some basic spatial data analysis (e.g. calculating rates).
 You will get the opportunity to learn about what makes a good map and how to send your map to print.
+At the end of each day there will be an opportunity to discuss your project and get one-to-one support.

 Confident Spatial Analysis (Vectors) Day